 We work closely with our local community and listen to what they want from us.
 Some are employed at the Ecolodge.
 Many have received education and training here, and we support the local school.
 We have seen a positive impact from our work for the surrounding villages, as described below.

 Looking after our people

-We also work to provide opportunity for our staff to progress whilst working here.
-They may have come to us with limited education, but if they have talent and motivation we provide the education and training to help them succeed.
-Each of our staff teams is led by a local employee.
-They are all represented at weekly management meetings with the Lodge Manager, and get a say in how the Ecolodge is run.
+Our staff are given opportunities to progress and complete further training.
+They may come to us with limited education, but if they have the motivation we provide education and training to help them succeed.
+Each of our staff teams is led by a local employee and represented at weekly management meetings with the lodge manager with a say in how the Ecolodge is run.

 Sharing our resources

-Caring for the Environment
+Caring for the environment

 We keep electricity use at the lodge to a bare minimum and ask all our guests to help us with this.
 When we first opened, we attempted to operate entirely on solar electricity, but the inconsistent supply means we now rely on the hydropower station in the valley.

 We practice sustainable waste management, ensuring all kitchen and restaurant waste is sorted and used effectively.
 Food leftovers are given to the local farmers to feed their livestock and empty water bottles, cans and boxes are given to the local people to reuse in their households.
 Our wastewater is treated and purified by organic filtering in septic tanks before being emitted to the surrounding soil.

 We are also replanting our local area with indigenous trees and shrubs to protect local biodiversity.
 Furthermore, Topas Ecolodge participates in external environmental activities such as the “Clean up the World” campaign.